-A pioneer in the conception and creation of the Law School was the then Minister of Education and Cayman Islands attorney, the Honourable Truman Bodden, OBE, after whom the law school has been named since 2012.
-It is fitting that the University of Liverpool agreed to confer an Honorary LL.D on Mr Truman (as he is affectionately known) at the Law School's Graduation Ceremony held in August 2014.
-This is only the second time that this honour has been conferred by the University in the Cayman Islands, with the first honorary doctorate having been conferred a few years previously on the Honourable Chief Justice, Sir Anthony Smellie KC.
+A pioneer in the development of the Law School in 1982 was the then Minister of Education and Cayman Islands attorney, the Honourable Truman Bodden, OBE, after whom the law school has been named since 2012.
+It is fitting that the University of Liverpool agreed to confer an Honorary LL.D on Mr Truman Bodden at the Law School's Graduation Ceremony held in August 2014.
+This is only the second time that this honour has been conferred by the University in the Cayman Islands, with the first honorary doctorate having been conferred a few years previously on the Honourable Chief Justice, Dr Anthony Smellie QC.